Oink, moo and brrr: Polar vortex strikes U.S. farm belt

 By P.J.
 Huffstutter and Michael Hirtzer

-CHICAGO (Reuters) - Farmers from North Dakota to Iowa buckled down for some of the coldest weather in a generation on Wednesday, throwing extra rations to pigs or building igloos for chickens before hunkering down for a day of sub-zero temperatures and bone-chilling winds.
+CHICAGO (Reuters) - Farmers from North Dakota to Iowa buckled down for some of the coldest weather in a generation on Wednesday, throwing extra rations to pigs or building igloos for chickens in the teeth of sub-zero temperatures and bone-chilling winds.

 Some, like Kurt Line in Indiana, joked about the forecast.
-Line said he looked forward to working on his tax returns, something he usually puts off, rather than braving the cold to load corn for a local processing plant.
+Line said he was working on his tax returns, something he usually puts off, rather than braving the cold to load corn for a local processing plant.

+The family grows alfalfa and snow cover on the plants is insulating them from the bitter cold.
+But the weather is expected to warm this weekend, and then get cold again.

+He said that could replace the snow cover with ice, which could kill the plants.

-Cattle ranchers Joey Myers and her fiancé, Scott Bailey, in Minot, North Dakota, were brewing coffee with plans to stay up all night as long as the cold lasted to check on their animals.
+Cattle ranchers Joey Myers and her fiancé, Scott Bailey, in Minot, North Dakota, were brewing even more coffee after staying up all night - for a second night in a row - to check on their animals.

-“We’ll be doing the same tonight, tomorrow night and the night after that,” said Myers, who added the couple were breaking out their ski masks and ski goggles to protect their faces from the cold.

 They feared the minus 18-degree F ( minus 28-C) temperatures with wind chills of minus 50 degrees F ( minus 45 C) could cause their pregnant cows to give birth early.
 Their heated barn is not big enough to house every animal, so they must keep watch for newborn calves to prevent fatalities.